ibm-cloud-docs/ContinuousDelivery/index.md

  * The region to create the toolchain in.
 If you want to use a different region, select it from the list of available regions.
  * The resource group or organization to create the toolchain in.
 Click the link to switch between selecting resource groups and orgs.
 If you want to use a different resource group or org, select it from the list of available resource groups or orgs.

-   Resource groups are available in the US South, US East, United Kingdom, and Germany regions.
+   Resource groups are available in the US South, US East, United Kingdom, Germany, and Tokyo regions.
 Cloud Foundry orgs are supported in the US South, United Kingdom, and Germany regions.
    {: tip}

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery/toolchains_integrations.html){: new_window}.